Climateyousheng/cmip7/HadCM3/expts_descriptions.md

 This one worked, meaning that our model has the capability to couple the land carbon cycle and the ocean carbon cycle!:satisfied:

+> [!NOTE]
+> after processing umui jobs in umui, the only changes we made is to modify the recon files, i.e., `RECONA` and `RECONO` under `umui_jobs/xqche`.
+A script might help, just type `recon_add_emis_tracers.sh RECONA RECONO` under `~/umui_jobs/xqche/` (replace with your expt).
+Unfortunatelly, a bug exist, we still need to manually delete a backslash for a specified line.

 ## xqchf

 The next step would be, to test if the model is working with an emission ancillary file.